UPDATED: Alleged Assault: Portable arraigned, granted bail

 Defence

-Delivering his ruling on the bail application made by his counsel, the magistrate, A.S Shoneye, said the offences were bailable and immediately granted him bail with a bail bond of N300,000, two sureties who must reside within the jurisdiction of the court.
+Delivering his ruling on the bail application made by his counsel, the magistrate, A.S Shoneye, said the offences were bailable and immediately granted him bail with a bail bond of N300,000 and two sureties who must reside within the jurisdiction of the court.

 The court, however, ruled that Portable be transferred to the Ilaro correctional centre, pending the time his bail requirements are met.